 Mr. Nordholm is a business lawyer with extensive experience in corporate finance, mergers and acquisitions transactions and corporate restructuring.
 As a former partner in Torys LLP, a prominent Toronto-based law firm, Mr. Nordholm advised a variety of clients with respect to public and private financings, cross-border acquisitions and divestitures, auction transactions, going-private and related party transactions, debt acquisitions, bridge lending transactions and other merchant banking transactions.
 Mr. Nordholm is currently the President of Liberty Street Capital Corp., a privately-held merchant bank.
 Previously, Mr. Nordholm served as Senior Vice President of the Tricap Restructuring Fund, an investment fund managed by Brookfield Asset Management Inc. (NYSE:BAM & TSX:BAM-A) that focuses on investments in companies requiring financial and/or operational restructuring.
-As well, Mr. Nordholm serves as President of Black Tusk Advisors Inc., a business consulting firm, and was counsel to Davis LLP from September 2010 to May 2012.
+Currently, Mr. Nordholm is an Executive Vice President of Anthem Sports & Entertainment Corp. and also seres as the President of Anthem Wrestling Exhibitions LLC.
 As such, Mr. Nordholm has both executive and advisory experience working with businesses in transition, rationalizing costs and developing creative solutions to financially challenging situations.
 Mr. Nordholm has served on the boards of numerous public and private companies and is based in Toronto, Canada.
 Mr. Nordholm holds an LLB from Osgoode Hall Law School, Toronto.